Strict quantization of coadjoint orbits: Introduction

 \section{Introduction}

-The quantization problem in physics asks whether one can associate a quantum system to a classical mechanical system, such that the classical mechanical system can be recovered from the quantum one in the classical limit.
-Since both systems can be studied by their observable algebras it makes sense to first quantize the classical observable algebra.
+The quantization problem in physics asks how to associate a quantum system to a classical mechanical system, such that the classical system can be recovered from the quantum system in a classical limit.
+Since both systems can be studied by their observable algebras, a first step is to quantize the classical observable algebra.
 This algebra is usually the Poisson algebra $\Cinfty(M)$ of smooth functions on a Poisson manifold $M$.
-The observable algebra of a quantum mechanical system is some non-commutative *-algebra $\algebra A$, which in many cases is obtained from a $C^*$-algebra.
-The states of the quantum mechanical system can then be obtained as normalized positive linear functionals on $\algebra A$.
-To define their superposition, one has to represent $\algebra A$ on a (pre) Hilbert space, so that the superposition of two vector states can be defined as the vector state corresponding to the sum of the two vectors.
+The observable algebra of a quantum mechanical system is some non-commutative $^*$-algebra $\mathcal A$, which in many cases is obtained from a C$^*$-algebra.
+In a second step, the states of the quantum mechanical system can be obtained as normalized positive linear functionals on $\mathcal A$.
+To define their superposition, one has to represent $\mathcal A$ on a (pre) Hilbert space, so that the superposition of two vector states can be defined as the vector state corresponding to the sum of the two vectors.